fcadusims-droid/KESTLER-REPO/the_war_that_eats_its_tail_worldbuilding.md

 ## Immersive Worldbuilding Bible for a Historical War Tragedy

 **Primary working title:** *The War That Eats Its Tail*
-**Inner title / legacy title:** *The Three Silences*
+**Inner title / diary title:** *The Three Silences*
-**Genre:** Historical war tragedy / survival novel / sensory literary fiction / family drama
+**Genre:** Historical war tragedy / found-diary novel / survival testimony / sensory literary fiction / family drama
 **Primary setting:** Normandy, France, summer 1944, during the violent collapse of German control after the Allied landings
-**Narrative shape:** A family flight through a broken front line, told through three partial bodies, three forms of silence, and a shared diary that survives them
+**Narrative shape:** A family flight through a broken front line, told through a shared diary found after the tragedy: three partial bodies, three forms of silence, and one damaged testimony that survives them
 **Final emotional direction:** Survival is not guaranteed.
 Arrival is not salvation.
 The war is a distorted ouroboros: once it takes a life into its circle, it feeds on every attempt to escape.

 ---